 This applies to any news story in any forum.

 - Before clicking “Reply”, be sure to use the preview pane to make sure your links are correct and give it a quick spell check.

 Part 3 - Zero Tolerance Behavior

 If you break any of these rules in an excessive amount, don’t be surprised if your posts are reset, you are banned from posting, your account is deleted, or your IP is just not allowed to view the entire forum.
 The rules are easy to follow, and if you do follow them, it will make posting for yourself and others much more fun.

 NOTE: Rules may be added/modified periodically without prior warning to the public, so make sure to check up on them every once in a while.

-No pornographic or seizure inducing images of any kind
+No pornographic or flashing/seizure causing images of any kind

 Please use discretion in the images you post.
 We reserve the right to delete your images if we deem it necessary, or even if we don’t.
 This means that, unless a picture is of good taste, it will be deleted.
 Make sure to check your images before submitting them because kids can see what you post.
 If an image is considered forum safe but you feel it is not suitable for everyone/workplace appropriate, a NSFW warning is required.